How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 As the relationship progresses and the partner becomes comfortable, the narcissistic husband is likely to change his tune.
 He will engage in a process called “devaluing.”

-Based upon research with loved ones of people with narcissism, you can expect some of the following treatment if you’re trying to figure out how to live with a narcissist husband:
+Based on what we know from the research, you can expect some of the following treatments if you’re trying to figure out how to live with a narcissistic husband:

 - Being attacked if you try to offer any advice or constructive criticism to your husband